MicrosoftDocs/visualstudio-docs/docs/msbuild/target-build-order.md

 - `DependsOnTargets`.
 This `Target` attribute specifies targets that must run before this target can run.

 - `BeforeTargets` and `AfterTargets`.
-These `Target` attributes specify that this target should run before or after the specified targets (MSBuild 4.0).
+These `Target` attributes specify that this target should run before or after the specified targets.

 A target is never run twice during a build, even if a subsequent target in the build depends on it.
 Once a target has been run, its contribution to the build is complete.